Tips on selecting and purchasing a classic. - at Old Classic Car Forum

 Rusty Austin A40

 First thing is, if you find that you can't make your appointment to view, do the honourable thing and let the vendor know.
-Theres nothing worse than hanging around waiting for someone to show who doesn't bother turning up.
+There's nothing worse than hanging around waiting for someone to show who doesn't bother turning up.
 On arrival, take a look at where the car lives.
-I'm assuming here that you're going to look at a running car - if you intend buying a project then some of the following will be less relevant.
-Does the house look in good order? chances are if the house looks like it last had attention from a swarm of diving Stukas in '42, then what are the chances of the car getting its 1000 mile greasing sessions recently?
-If the garden is full of decaying wrecks, it could mean that this is an enthusiast reducing his fleet to more manageable proportions, or it could be a dealer.
+I'm assuming here that you're going to look at a running car - if you intend buying a project then some of the following may not apply.
+Does the house look in good order?
+Chances are, if the house looks like it last had attention from a swarm of Messerschmitt BF110s, then what are the chances of the car getting its 1,000 mile greasing sessions recently?
+If the garden is full of decaying wrecks, it could mean that this is an enthusiast reducing his fleet to more manageable proportions, or it could be a dealer in scrap.

 Some colours are more difficult to match than others when repairs have been made, even by a professional car restorer.
 Black is notoriously difficult to match, as are metallics.
 The colour red is a nightmare for fading, as can be white also.
 While talking about colours remember also that different colours can affect the value of a car dramatically.
-I've been pondering over a nice condition Series 1 Daimler XJ 4.2.
-The bodywork is in very nice order, but the car is pink!!
-Now this is a rare colour, but I still don't know if I could bring myself to drive around in a pink car.
-Jaguars are notoriously fickle when it comes to colour choice, the 1970s XJ probably best demonstrating this.
-Some colours just haven't aged well at all - try selling an XJ in pink or brown ('sable') now and see what happens.
+Years back I pondered over a very trim Series 1 Daimler XJ 4.2.
+The bodywork was in very nice order, but the car was pink.
+Now this was a rare colour, but I still don't know if I could bring myself to drive around in a pink car.
+Jaguars are notoriously fickle when it comes to colour choice, the 1970's XJ probably best demonstrating this.
+Some colours just haven't aged well at all - the colours pink and brown being trickier to sell than "safe" colours such as red, blue and green.
 White Series 3 XJs remind everyone of tired old wedding hacks, and are usually priced accordingly.
-Best bet for Bill Lyons' finest cat is probably dark green or dark blue.
-One day you may have to sell on your classic car, so its worth remembering that that union jack paintjob may amuse you, but most people would run a mile.
-Likewise a metallic bronze Austin Healey may be your dream motor, but just try selling it later!
+Best bet for Bill Lyons' finest is probably dark green or dark blue.
+One day you may have to sell on your classic car, so it's worth remembering that a Union Flag paint job may amuse you, but most people would run a mile.
+Likewise a metallic bronze Austin Healey may be your dream motor, but just convincing potential buyers who have their heart set on a more traditional colour scheme.

 Anyway, back to the pre-purchase vetting.
 Check the body all over for rot (or in the case of a fibreglass bodied car, such as a Lotus or Reliant, stress cracks) and I mean all over.
-Popular areas for corrosion are around the headlamps, arches often rot from inside, sills that run below the doors, the doors themselves (remember to open them and check their frames from underneath), around the front and rear screens (are they leaking?) and the boot floor/spare wheel area.
+Popular areas for corrosion are around the headlamps, wheel arches often rot from inside, the sills that run below the doors, the doors themselves (remember to open them and check their frames from underneath), around the front and rear screens (are they leaking?) and the boot floor/spare wheel area.
 Go inside the car and lift up the carpets wherever possible, checking the floorpan and its joint to the inner sill as much as possible.
-Hopefully it the car has a recent MOT you should find no nasty surprises, but don't rely on that MOT certificate too much!
+Hopefully if the car has a recent MOT you should find no nasty surprises, but don't rely on that MOT certificate too much.
+Plus, with pre-1960 cars no longer requiring an MOT, who knows when the car was last assessed by someone other than the owner, who let's be honest isn't exactly impartial?

-Bodywork is often the key issue with many old cars.
+Bodywork is often the key issue with old cars.
 Mechanical parts for popular models, such as Cortinas and Corsairs, are for the most part available .. whereas body parts, which are often binned by the main agents once a car becomes obsolete, are often very tricky to find.
 A car with tired mechanicals is generally a better bet than one with a rotten body.
-Of course in some cases of popular classics neither should be a problem, so long as the price is right, due to remanufacture programmes by specialists around the world.
-New bodyshells are available for Triumphs TR6 for instance, as well as for the MG Midget and MGB (at a 000 price however).
-But buy a rotten Triumph Stag for instance, and wave goodbye to lots of money and time as you try to hunt down original stock wings, doors etc for your rebuild.
-Many pattern (ie not original) repair panels are available for all sorts of cars, but their quality varies wildly so try to do you homework on the car that interests you before you go to see it, so that you can factor in replacement parts costs when negotiating a purchase price with the seller.
+Of course in the case of popular classics neither should be a problem, so long as the price is right, due to remanufacture programmes by specialists around the world.
+New bodyshells are available for Triumphs TR6 for instance, as well as for the MG Midget and MGB (at a price however).
+But buy a rotten Triumph Stag say, and wave goodbye to lots of money and time as you try to hunt down original new-old-stock wings, doors etc for your rebuild.
+Many pattern (ie non-original) repair panels are available for all sorts of cars, but their quality varies wildly so try to do you homework on the car that interests you before you go to see it, so that you can factor in replacement parts costs when negotiating a purchase price with the seller.

-Try to see the engine start from cold - if its already warm the vendor may be trying to hide cold-starting problems by getting it started before your arrival.
-If the car needs 5 people to push it down the road before
+Try to see the engine start from cold - if it's already warm the vendor may be trying to hide cold-starting problems by getting it started before your arrival.
+If the car needs five people to push it down the road before

 Test run

 it'll start, the less scrupulous may omit to mention the fact.
 Listen for any knocks when the engine starts up, or clouds of smoke from the exhaust.
-Blue smoke means its burning oil.
+Blue smoke means it's burning oil.
 If the blue haze quickly clears and doesn't return, it may be that the valve stems are tired, and allowing oil to seep into the combustion chambers overnight.
-Persistent blue smoke indicates a tired engine, and will need to be figured into any financial arrangement you may enter with the seller, coz it'll need a stripdown.
+Persistent blue smoke indicates a tired engine, and will need to be figured into any financial arrangement you may enter with the seller, as pound to a penny it'll need a stripdown.
 Clouds of steam on startup isn't necessarily a problem, but could indicate a blown headgasket or in the worse case, a cracked cylinder head.
-Have a look at the oil and coolant, and see if theres been any cross-contamination (usual giveaway is a mayonnaise-like goo around the filler neck).
+Have a look at the oil and coolant, and see if there's been any cross-contamination (the usual giveaway is a mayonnaise-like goo around the filler neck).
 Finally, black smoke.
 This is usually caused by an over-rich mixture.
 It may simply be a carburettor adjustment thats required, but likewise it could also signal wear in the carburettor(s) and inevitable expense.
-Knocking can be in a number of guises .. a light tapping from the top of the engine could be a worn camshaft (if an overhead cam engine) or even a small end on its way out.
+Knocking can be from a number of sources .. a light tapping from the top of the engine could be a worn camshaft (if an overhead cam engine) or even a small end on its way out.
 A persistent knock from down below could be a big end bearing turning up its toes and would be pricey to fix in most cases.
-A rumbling noise would probably indicate a main crankshaft bearing thats dying, another pricey thing to correct.
-Whilst under the bonnet, check the level of the various hydraulic (where fitted) and coolant fluids, and look around for brown stains which could well indicate an engine that if prone to boiling over.
+A rumbling noise would probably indicate a main crankshaft bearing that's dying, another expensive and time-consuming problem to correct in most cases.
+Whilst under the bonnet, check the level of the various hydraulic (where fitted) and coolant fluids, and look around for brown stains which could well indicate an engine that is prone to boiling over.
 Talking of coolant, take a look at the contents of the radiator or header tank (engine must be cold first as burns are a definite risk!) and check to see if the coolant looks to be nice and clean, and hopefully smelling of antifreeze.
 Try to get the car fully up to temperature during your test to see if there are any problems which manifest themselves after a while.
-Tired old plugs, ignition coil or leads can sometime last for a while without apparently being in trouble, but may give problems once everything has warmed up after a few miles of use.
-My old Austin Somerset was a bugger for this.
+Tired old plugs, ignition coil, distributor cap or leads can sometimes last for a while without apparently being in trouble, but may give problems once everything has warmed up after a few miles of use.
+My old Austin Somerset was a nightmare for this.

 Another point to consider is originality.
 The car you are looking at may have been around for 30+ years, and the chances of it still being in 100% original state are slim.
 Service items such as brake shoes, batteries, tyres, clutches and the like are fair game for replacement over the years, and classic car fans don't worry about this unduly.